 To the north of the Gulf of Finland, six individuals of the Lovozero culture from Bolshoy Oleni Ostrov (ca. 1610–1436 BC), two of hg.
 N1a1a1a1a-L392, show elevated Siberian ancestry—clustering along a Palaeosiberian cline connecting northern Eurasian peoples—and represent most likely a recent expansion of Paleo-Laplandic-speaking hunter-gatherers from west Circum-Arctic Eurasia into the Kola Peninsula, evidenced by the introduction of asbestos-mixed ceramics ca. 2000 BC, and the spread of even-based arrowheads in Lapland from ca. 1900 BC (Lamnidis et al. 2018).

-The nearest counterparts of Vardøy ceramics (ca. 1600–1300 BC) can be found on the Taymyr peninsula, much further to the east, compatible with the foreign ancestry found in Lovozero individuals related to available Glazkovo EBA samples (ca. 32%), from the Cis-Baikal area.
-Finally, the Imiyakhtakhskaya culture from Yakutia spread to the Kola Peninsula during the same period, also representing the expansion of Paleo-Siberian peoples of mainly N1a-L279 lineages across north Eurasia (Lamnidis et al. 2018).
+The nearest counterparts of Vardøy ceramics (ca. 1600–1300 BC) can be found on the Taymyr peninsula, much further to the east, compatible with the foreign ancestry found in Lovozero individuals likely related to Neolithic samples from the Cis-Baikal area, as found in modern populations (Jeong et al. 2019).
+Finally, the Imiyakhtakhskaya culture from Yakutia spread to the Kola Peninsula during the same period, also representing the expansion of Paleosiberian peoples of mainly N1a-L279 lineages across north Eurasia (Lamnidis et al. 2018).
 The Bolshoy Oleni Ostrov samples cluster in this ancient Palaeosiberian cline near modern Khants, which supports a close original source for both in Circum-Arctic Cis-Urals population.

 This movement probably displaced earlier Mesolithic pioneers of the Komsa and Suomusjärvi cultures—probably mainly of Baltic / Scandinavian hunter-gatherer ancestry and of I-M170, R1b1a1-P297(xM269), and R1a1-M459 (xZ645) lineages—from eastern and northern Fennoscandia into central Finland, where they evolved probably with the Kainuu culture.
 This population probably represents the Palaeo-Lakelandic speakers encountered by Proto-Samic peoples during their expansion to the north and east, reflected in Samic substrate words (Aikio 2012; Carpelan and Parpola 2017).

 An early Samic individual from Levänluhta in western Finland (ca. AD 388-547), with strontium isotope analysis showing mainly marine dietary resources, compatible with coastal resources 25–30 km to the north-west in the Bothnian Sea, shows an admixture similar to previous Battle Axe and Baltic Bronze Age samples, clustering closely to Battle Axe individuals from Scandinavia, and at the one extremity of the ancient Finno-Samic cluster (opposite to the Baltic Iron Age individual, see below), which supports the physical separation of the Saami population from innovations and population contacts that happened to the south, in the eastern Baltic region and the Gulf of Finland.
-Slightly later samples from the same site (ca. AD 405–555 and ca. AD 662-774) show signs of progressive admixture with Lovozero-like populations, evidenced by increased Siberian ancestry related to Bolshoy Oleni Ostrov samples (ca. 47%) and a cluster (Suppl.
+Slightly later samples from the same site (ca. AD 405–555 and ca. AD 662-774) show signs of progressive admixture with Lovozero-like populations, evidenced by their increased Siberian ancestry and their position closer in the PCA (Suppl.
 Graph.
 14) intermediate between Baltic BA and Iron Age samples and Lovozero (Lamnidis et al. 2018).

 This is compatible with the spread of Samic speakers of the Sarsa culture at the same time as it developed into the Luukonsari culture: to the north admixing with Lovozero-derived Kjelmøy Ware peoples, of mainly hg.
 N1a1a1a1a-L392 (mainly of N1a1a1a1a2-Z1936 lineages); and to the east, admixing with Sirnihta and Anttila culture peoples from inner Finland and Karelia, likely speakers of Samic- or Volga-Finnic-related languages and Palaeo-Lakelandic peoples derived from Tomitsa and Kainuu ceramics, possibly already admixed with Palaeo-Laplandic peoples of Kola during this period.